Rajesh295-dev/Online-Offline-BudgetTrackers/README.md

 # Description

-This app will let to add expenses and deposits to their budget with or without a connection.
+This app will let user to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 ## Technologies
 - [Mongoose](https://www.npmjs.com/package/mongoose) It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.